 ---

 In my recent paper, I trained sparse autoencoders (SAEs) on the first five layers of InceptionV1.
-One of the interesting findings was a large number of curve detector features, many more than previous work found studying individual neurons.
-By design, sparse autoencoders force features to be discrete directions, but it’s quite possible that this isn’t how they’re actually represented.
+One of the interesting findings was a large number of curve detector features—many more than previous work found when studying individual neurons.
+By design, SAEs represent features as discrete directions, but it’s quite possible that this isn’t how they’re actually represented in the model.

 Image

-A 4D UMAP preserves much more of the local structure and so I then did that, followed by PCA to project this into 3D and 2D.
+To preserve more of the local structure, I performed a 4D UMAP and then used PCA to project this into 3D and 2D for visualization.

 Image

-However, the July 2024 update from the Anthropic interpretability team describes a possible motivation for rippling the manifold like this which goes something like: the model wants to linearly read features without noise but nearby points are almost parallel, meaning that representing features as nearly orthogonal isn’t useful.
-Instead, by rippling the manifold, nearby points have distinct angles.
+The July 2024 update from the Anthropic interpretability team offers a possible explanation for this rippling.
+They suggest that the model aims to linearly read features without noise, but nearby points on a smooth manifold are almost parallel, making it hard to distinguish between them using linear methods.
+By rippling the manifold, the model ensures that nearby points have distinct angles, facilitating linear separability and reducing interference between features.

 At first, I wasn’t sure what to make of this result, so seeing that update was exciting!
 The theory makes a lot of sense, and it appears that not only would rippling the manifold be something the model might “want” to do, but it’s something that, at least when it comes to curve detectors, we’re able to observe neatly.